FRBSF Economic Letter

 While there is extensive research evaluating the impact of COVID-19 on consumer spending and the labor market, few studies have focused on inflation.
 In this Economic Letter, I employ a method of monitoring the effects of COVID-19 on core personal consumption expenditures (PCE) inflation using a framework similar to that used in Mahedy and Shapiro (2017) and Shapiro (2018).
 I divide the subcategories of core PCE inflation into two mutually exclusive groups: COVID-sensitive and COVID-insensitive.
 Inflation within the COVID-sensitive group is more likely to be driven by events directly related to the pandemic, such as mandatory and voluntary social distancing, stay-at-home orders, or supply chain disruptions.
 Inflation in the insensitive group is less likely to be directly impacted by such factors.

-The decomposition is designed to help researchers and policymakers monitor the direct effects of COVID-19 on inflation; data will be updated monthly on a new web page.
+The decomposition is designed to help researchers and policymakers monitor the direct effects of COVID-19 on inflation; data will be updated monthly on a new web page (discontinued September 2023).
 As of the latest data, core PCE inflation remains low primarily because of the direct effects of COVID-19—that is, a decline in inflation for goods and services produced by COVID-sensitive sectors.
 Digging deeper reveals that COVID-sensitive inflation, and core PCE inflation more broadly, are being driven by products with large declines in both price and quantity, suggesting a drop in demand.
 By contrast, COVID-related supply constraints, which would push quantities down but prices up, are not as dominant.

 COVID-sensitive versus COVID-insensitive inflation